Username4Fabian/MailResponses/README.md

 });
 ```

-The script then simulates the addition of new emails by calling the `addNewEmail` function in a loop.
+The script then simulates the addition of new emailDummies by calling the `addNewEmail` function in a loop.
 Each iteration of the loop is delayed by 2 seconds using the `setTimeout` function.

 ```javascript
 for (let i = 1; i <= 10; i++) {